Matador Volunteer

 Medicine

-Another thing indigenous people are usually short on is simple, over the counter medicine.
-Even the most basic types of medicine such as Ibuprofen, Tylenol, or Pepto Bysmol will be greatly appreciated.
-Usually when westerners travel abroad, they pack some kind of prescription meds for dysentery, such as Cipro.
+Another thing indigenous people are usually short on is simple, over-the-counter medicine.
+Even the most basic types of medicine such as Ibuprofen, Tylenol, or Pepto Bismol will be greatly appreciated.
+Usually when Westerners travel abroad, we pack some kind of prescription meds for dysentery, such as Cipro.

 If you can spare a couple tablets and put them in the hands of the community medicine man, powerful medicine like this is invaluable when children get really sick in remote areas.